 Frequently Asked Questions

-Can I get some vaccines at my GP and some with you?
+Can I get some vaccines with the NHS and the non NHS/private ones with you?

 How long before my trip should I have my vaccines?

 Ideally, 6 to 8 weeks before your trip and longer if you have any medical history which might require us to contact your doctor.
 Try not to leave getting your vaccines to the last minute.
 Some travelers need a course of injections which can take at least a month to complete.
 You also need to factor in the availability of appointments.
 Vaccines don’t have an immediate effect so it is best not to leave them until the day before your trip.
 If however, you have left getting your vaccines to the last minute or perhaps your trip has come up at short notice it is still of benefit to get vaccinated at a late stage as opposed to going unprotected.